Programs and Services

 Providing financial assistance to Northerners to help meet basic and enhanced needs.

-The GNWT has established an Aboriginal Languages Secretariat to enhance the revitalization and protection of Aboriginal languages throughout the NWT.
+The GNWT has established an Indigenous Languages and Education Secretariat to enhance the revitalization and protection of Indigenous languages throughout the NWT.

 An optional program for parents to enroll their 4 and 5 year old children into free, play-based childcare in all 33 communities across the Northwest Territories.